-This is a language and literature course introducing students to several emblematic short prose works familiar to most Russians.
+This is a language and literature course introducing students to some of the latest Russian short prose works.
 Special emphasis will be placed on close reading and linguo-cultural analysis of the texts, which will involve thorough preparation of home assignments, using Russian-English and English-Russian dictionaries; reading and translating the texts out loud in class; analyzing the grammar and vocabulary of the texts; discussing the sociocultural background and present-day cultural significance of the texts; and enhancing conversational skills by retelling, summarizing, acting out, and commenting on the texts.